arcadeJHS/AngularVueIntegration/README.md

 > }
 >```

-The `resultsCount`function to me is like simulating a Vue's computed property.
+The `resultsCount` function to me is like simulating a Vue's computed property (ok, just a ton heavier).
 But, if you rebuild, launch the application, and start a search...
 WTF?
 No count!

 ![vuex-in-angular-component][21]

-As you know, we are crashing here with the misterious world of [**Angular's digest loop**][22].
+As you know, we are crashing here with the mysterious world of [**Angular's digest loop**][22].
 We are doing something secretly from Angular.
 We explicitly need to call Angular, and inform it something has changed to trigger the digest.
 Yes: `$apply` at rescue here.

 > "Isn't it unsafe to travel at night?
 > It'll be a lot less safe to stay here...